bengfarrell/rgf-blog/content/blog/2016-01-04-high-peaks-kitchen.md

 [![High-Peaks-Kitchen-06](http://s3.amazonaws.com/thegourmez-wpmedia/2016/01/High-Peaks-Kitchen-06-500x334.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/01/High-Peaks-Kitchen-06.jpg)

-She thought it was great, and I’m pretty sure that’s what my husband thought of the lamb coconut dish I brought home for him -- he consumed it too fast for me to get a bite!
+She thought it was great, and I’m pretty sure that’s what my husband thought of the lamb coconut dish I brought home for him—he consumed it too fast for me to get a bite!

 I must also give special accolades to the garlic cheese naan.